 (3) Instructor-led training--Training that is characterized by the communication and interaction that takes place between the student and the instructor.
 Instructor-led training does not have to be in person, but it must include an opportunity for the student to interact with the instructor to obtain clarifications and information beyond the scope of the training materials.
 For such an opportunity to exist, the instructor must be able to answer questions, provide feedback on skills practice, provide guidance or information on additional resources, and proactively interact with students.
 Examples of this type of training include classroom training, online distance learning, blended learning, video-conferencing, or other group learning experiences.

-(4) Normalcy--See §749.2601 of this chapter (relating to What is “normalcy”?).
+(4) Normalcy--As defined in §749.2601 of this chapter (relating to What is “normalcy”?).

 (5) Self-instructional training--Training designed to be used by one individual working alone and at the individual's own pace to complete lessons or modules.
+Lessons or modules commonly include questions with clear right and wrong answers.
 An example of this type of training is web-based training.
 Self-study training is also a type of self-instructional training.

 (6) Self-study training--Non-standardized training where an individual reads written materials, watches a training video, or listens to a recording to obtain certain knowledge that is required for annual training.
-Self-study training is limited to three hours, see §749.935(d) of this subchapter (relating to What types of hours or instruction can be used to complete the annual training requirements?).
+Self-study training is limited to three hours of annual training per year, as described in §749.935(d) of this subchapter (relating to What types of hours or instruction can be used to complete the annual training requirements?).

-(7) Single source continuum contractor--A child-placing agency that contracts with the Department of Family and Protective Services to provide community-based care as described in Subchapter B-1, Chapter 264, Texas Family Code.
+(7) Single source continuum contractor--A child-placing agency that contracts with the Texas Department of Family and Protective Services to provide community-based care as described in Subchapter B-1, Chapter 264, Texas Family Code.

 TITLE 26 HEALTH AND HUMAN SERVICES